 With such beauties as Mount Kathadin and Acadia National Park, Maine has long been on the radar for New England rock climbers.
 Mount Kathadin is a wonderful climbing location because not only is it Maine’s tallest mountain, but it also provides a wide range of difficulty levels for all rock climbers.
 Another great Maine rock climbing location is The Rampart, near Camden.
 Although The Rampart is not the best place for novice rock climbers, it certainly offers a challenge for the more seasoned climbers.
 Thinking about a New England Rock Climbing adventure?
 Think Maine.
 Visit Maine Living.

 Massachusetts Rock Climbing

 Whether a novice or seasoned rock climber, Massachusetts is a great place to grab some outdoor adventure and hang from a few cliffs.
-Not only does Massachusetts provide many quality outdoor climbing areas during the summer months, this state also offers some great rock climbing centers and climbing schools to choose from as well.
-A few great natural climbing spots include Chapel Ledges and Rose Ledges in Western MA, Quincy Quarries and Rattlesnake Rocks in the greater Boston area, and Berlin Boulder, College Rock and Crow Hill in central MA.
+Not only does Massachusetts provide many quality outdoor climbing areas during the summer months, but this state also offers some great rock climbing centers and climbing schools to choose from as well.
+A few great natural climbing spots include Chapel Ledges and Rose Ledges in Western MA, Quincy Quarries and Rattlesnake Rocks in the greater Boston area, and Berlin Boulder, College Rock, and Crow Hill in central MA.
 There are plenty of places to climb in Massachusetts.

 Connecticut Rock Climbing

 Every corner of Connecticut offers rock climbing challenges for all difficulty levels.
 From Ragged Mountain and Pinnacle Rock in central CT to Broad Hill and St. Johns Ledge in Northwestern CT, you’ll find Connecticut offers many popular and well-developed rock climbing spots to choose from.